Prag8855/aab/content/guides/freelance-visa.md

 The appointment takes 15 to 60 minutes.[^64] You spend most of that time waiting.

 If they approve your freelance visa, they must print the plastic card.
-This takes a few weeks.
-You might get a [temporary certificate](/images/temporary-freelance-visa.jpg) while you wait.
+You will get a second appointment to collect your freelance visa in {{ RESIDENCE_PERMIT_WAIT_TIME }}.
+You might get a [temporary document](/images/temporary-freelance-visa.jpg) that confirms that your freelance visa was approved.
 It allows you to start working, but it's not a valid travel document.
-It does not allow you to re-enter Germany.
+It does not allow you to leave and re-enter Germany.

 **[What happens at the Ausländerbehörde ➞](/guides/berlin-auslanderbehorde-appointment#during-your-appointment)**